The Geelong Clinic

 The graph below shows the percentage of patients who have had a fall.
 The coloured bars represent The Geelong Clinic's rate.
 This is compared to the rate of falls at other Australian hospitals, shown in the grey bar.

-This graph shows that patients at The Geelong Clinic have had a lower rate of falls than those in other Australian hospitals.
+This graph shows that in recent years, patients at The Geelong Clinic have generally had a lower rate of falls than those in other Australian hospitals.

 For a discussion on the data, see: Limitations of data